juzibot/wechaty-doc/docs/zh/api/room.md

 > Tips: For Web solution, it cannot get the unique topic id, but for other solutions besides web, we can get unique and permanent topic id.

+This function is depending on the Puppet Implementation, see [puppet-compatible-table](https://github.com/Chatie/wechaty/wiki/Puppet#3-puppet-compatible-table)

 **Kind**: static method of [<code>Room</code>](/zh/api/room)